projectsbyif/s3-monitor/README.md

 day.
 Using these you are able to establish that the previous log root has been appended to, not edited.

+## Limitations ##

+This is exploratory work and shouldn't seen as a replacement for the integrity support which exists in AWS services like CloudTrail already.

+While Trillian itself uses secure hashing functions when creating leaves (typically SHA-256) by following rfc6962.
+Currently S3 events only include a hash of the file in the way of an eTag (intended for cache busting) which uses md5, a famously broken cryptographic hash function.

+It would be great if AWS began supplying a modern cryptographically secure hash of the object in the events captured by s3-monitor.

 ## Other use cases ##

 In some cases, it will make sense to use other features in Trillian.
 For